Find a Cheaper Electricity Provider and Save Money in 2025!

 No Grants Available There are no SEAI grants available for DIY kits, meaning you don't benefit from any reduction in the cost of their installation.

-Learn More About Energy SavingOur energy guide articles contain lots of useful information on saving energy, lowering energy costs and how to have a more positive impact on the environment.
+Learn More About Energy SavingOur energy guide articles contain lots of useful information on saving energy, the electricity market and how to have a more positive impact on the environment.

 Share this article!